 - Use a special gadget called a stocking donner to slide the stocking over your foot.
 You can buy a donner at a medical supply store or online.

 - Wash the stockings each day with mild soap and water.
 Rinse and air dry.

-- If you can, have two pairs.
-Wear one pair each day.
+- If you can, have 2 pairs.
+Wear 1 pair each day.
 Wash and dry the other pair.

 - Replace your stockings every 3 to 6 months so that they maintain their support.

 If your stockings feel too uncomfortable, call your provider.
 Find out if there is a different kind of stocking that will work for you.
 Do not stop wearing them without talking to your provider.

 Compression hose; Pressure stockings; Support stockings; Gradient stockings; Varicose veins - compression stockings; Venous insufficiency - compression stockings

 Caprini JA, Arcelus JI, Tafur AJ.
 Venous thromboembolic disease: mechanical and pharmacologic prophylaxis.
 In: Sidawy AN, Perler BA, eds.
 Rutherford's Vascular Surgery and Endovascular Therapy.
 9th ed.
 Philadelphia, PA: Elsevier; 2019:chap 146.

 Lim CS, Davies AH.
 Graduated compression stockings.
 CMAJ.
 2014;186(10):E391-E398.
 PMID 24591279 www.ncbi.nlm.nih.gov/pubmed/24591279.